MEET OUR STAFF

 John Cothran combines over 10 years residential building experience (Certified Green Building Professional and CHEERS certified HERS rater) with over 10 years counseling education expertise and is a Licensed Marriage and Family Therapist.
 He has developed curricula and taught in residential treatment programs, and has solid experience in case management and mentoring with economically and culturally diverse individuals with barriers to employment.
 John obtained his MS in Counseling from San Francisco State University and BA in Social Psychology from New College of California, and is the Owner and Operator of JConstruction in Fairfax, California (www.jconstruction.4t.com).
 John views training AND students for employment in the Green Collar Economy as social, environmental and economic justice.
 He personally finds his role at AND a unique and rewarding opportunity to synthesize carpentry, green building, and counseling skills.

-Steven Suzuki has been with Asian Neighborhood Design since 1982 beginning as a project manager, then architect and eventually Principal Architect; he currently serves as its Executive Director since 2008.
+Steven Suzuki has been with Asian Neighborhood Design since 1982 beginning as a project manager, then architect and eventually Principal Architect; he served as its Executive Director from 2008-2013.
 A graduate of U.C.
-Berkeley’s Department of Architecture, he has over 25 years of professional experience on a variety of projects including low-income housing renovation, new construction, community facilities design, and supportive housing projects.
+Berkeley’s Department of Architecture, he has over 30 years of professional experience on a variety of projects including low-income housing renovation, new construction, community facilities design, and supportive housing projects.
 Steve was Board President of Kokoro Assisted Living Inc. from 1998-2006, and served on the boards of the Japanese American Religious Federation – Housing Inc., Break the Silence Coalition on Anti-Asian Violence, African-Asian American Roundtable, Nihonmachi Little Friends, the Japanese Community and Cultural Center of Northern California, and the Chinatown Beacon Center.
 In 2005, he was awarded a Certificate of Honor from the City and County of San Francisco's Immigrant Rights Commission.
-Most recently, Steve was selected as one of 11 honorees for the 2011 Cherry Blossom Festival – Senior Appreciation Brunch for his work for the Japanese American community as Board President of Kokoro Assisted Living.
-An Oakland-native, Steve now lives in San Francisco with partner Esther Leong of Asian Pacific Islander Legal Outreach and their two children.
+An Oakland native, Steve now lives in San Francisco with partner Esther Leong of Asian Pacific Islander Legal Outreach and their two college-aged daughters.